-- 4.1.1 Future arrangement of the land-use areas shall be in general conformance with Figure2.
-The boundary between land uses is conceptual, and may be altered slightly at the time of development without amendments to this plan. - 4.1.2 Any development which abuts a residential use, including those outside of the Plan Area, must provide a buffered strip which may be landscaped with planted trees, berms, adequate fencing or a combination thereof to the satisfaction of Lac La Biche County. - 4.1.3 Lac La Biche County may give consideration to development proposals for a diverse range of commercial developments which fit within the parameters of the Commercial designation within the County's Land Use Bylaw. - 4.1.4 All future outside storage shall be screened to the satisfaction of Lac La Biche County. - 4.1.5 The development of secondary suites in existing single-family residential development may be encouraged to increase residential density in compliance with the regulations outlined in the Land Use Bylaw.
+- 4.1.1 Future arrangement of the land-use areas shall be in general conformance with Figure 2.
+The boundary between land uses is conceptual, and may be altered slightly at the time of development without amendments to this plan. - 4.1.2 Any development which abuts a residential use, including those outside of the Plan Area, must provide a buffered strip which may be landscaped with planted trees, berms, adequate fencing or a combination thereof to the satisfaction of Lac La Biche County. - 4.1.3 Lac La Biche County may give consideration to development proposals for a diverse range of commercial developments which fit within the parameters of the Commercial designation within Lac La Biche County's Land Use Bylaw. - 4.1.4 All future outside storage shall be screened to the satisfaction of Lac La Biche County.